AHS-Robotics-Club/6905-ChargedUp/README.md

 # 6905-ChargedUp

-Team 6905, Raiders of the ARC Tear-A-Byte's official team code for the 2022-23 FRC season.
+The official team code for team 6905, Raiders of the ARC Tear-A-Byte, for the 2022-23 FRC season.

 ## Installation Notes